jlingford/personal-website/content/blog/mmseqs-cluster.md

 # CAUTION: be sure no other fasta files are present in the current directory
 mv *.faa ./outfiles/${name}/${name}-cov${suffix}-id${suffix2}-splitfastas

-# cd to that directory
+# cd to the new directory
 cd !:2

 # rename file with number of fastas in headers